Stephen Erickson

 Stephen A. Erickson (1939/1940 – September 20, 2023) was an American philosopher.
-He was an emeritus professor of philosophy at Pomona College in Claremont, California, where he held the E. Wilson Lyon Professor of the Humanities and Professor of Philosophy title.
+He was a professor of philosophy at Pomona College in Claremont, California, where he held the E. Wilson Lyon Professor of the Humanities and Professor of Philosophy titles.
 He was known for his lectures in The Great Courses titled "Philosophy as a Guide to Living".
 He received his Ph.D. in Philosophy from Yale University.
 Erickson died of Parkinson's disease on September 20, 2023, at the age of 83.